 How much does a new roof cost?

 Replacing your entire roof is not an insignificant cost and it should be the homeowner’s responsibility to speak with a reputable roofing expert to gain a full understanding of all the options, including financing options.
-In 2013 the average cost of replacing a mid-range roof was $18,488, and had a recoup cost of 63%, making it a wise investment.
+The national average cost to replace a roof is around $8,000, with most people spending in the range of $5,500 to $11,000.
 The final cost will be the addition of the square footage of materials needed (including shingles, water barriers, venting systems, etc.), any materials that may need to be replaced (damaged plywood or trusses), labor costs, taxes, and other on-site variables such as lifting the materials by hand up to the roof or being able to raise a boom next to your house to mechanically raise the materials on to the roof.
 Other cost factors may be the cost of replacing gutters, flashing, vents or repairing chimney damage.

 A qualified roofing company may not extend a warranty on a roof if the other areas that touch the roof are damaged.
 When discussing costs with your roofing professional, have them itemize all costs, both expected and unexpected, so that you have a clear understanding of the grand total.
 Most roofing companies will require a deposit in order to book the appointment, with the remainder charged at time of completion.
 Be wary of companies that ask for large deposits up front.
 Usually a roofer will have a 30-day credit at the roofing supply company, meaning the roofer has 30 days to pay for the materials.
 A deposit of 0% – 20% is normal.

 Types of roofing materials